Blamechance/digital-cottage/content/The Messy Workbench/Badminton Scheduler Bot.md

 - There were some intentional design decisions made, in my guiding of the agent though, including:
 	- To allow stateful interactions, leverage browser `localStorage` instead of any kind of database.
 	- Not over-complicating the front-end elements, so that mobile viewport was simply the same elements with a more narrow width (less chance of things breaking).
+	- Adding UX improvements, like row highlighting for wins/losses, within a players match history.